bhanuchandras/kube-clusters/README.md

 While building any app or infra the basic components can be VM's or physical servers.
 At this moment GCP provides only VM on demand.
 Although cloud providers like Oracle/IBM provides Physicals as well.

-Following cmds if you add to ~/.bashrc it will save in running them everytime start cloud shell
+Following cmds if you add to ~/.bashrc it will save in running them everytime you start cloud shell
 ```
 gcloud config set project bhanu-k8s-proj
 gcloud config set compute/region asia-east1
 sudo apt install ansible -y
 ```
 As inital Step we can do use using Terraform create 3 VM's.
-This can be done by web UI or gcloud command line, but terraform give cloud abstraction, so that the same command can be used aganist google/AWS/Azure/oracle etc.
+This can be done by web UI or gcloud command line, but terraform gives cloud abstraction, so that the same command can be used aganist google/AWS/Azure/oracle etc.

 Step 1: